USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 **4. Modify the aqProject.csh script**

+As mentioned in step 1, you'll need to add the site_metadata table to the database in order for database queries for your new network to function properly.
+Follow the format of an existing network metadata file to create your new file.
+Once you've created your new file, place it in the $AMETBASE/obs/AQ/site\_metadata\_files directory.
+Next move to the $AMETBASE/scripts\_db/input\_files directory.
+Here you will modify the sites\_meta.input file and add your new metadata file to the list of existing files.
+It does not matter where in the list you place your new file, just be sure to update the file numbering according.
+Once you've done that, you'll next need to modify and re-run the project creation script (default name is aqProject.csh in the $AMETBASE/script_db/aqExample directory).

+If you are adding a new network to an existing project (i.e. database is already created and setup), then all you need to do is re-run the loading of the site_metadata (no new tables need to be created).
+This can be accomplished using the flag RELOAD_METADATA in the aqProject.csh script.
+Setting that flag to T will reload the site metadata for all networks, regardless of whether or not the site_metadata table already exists and is populated (existing data are simply overwritten with the same data).
+To add your new network site metadata, set the flag to T. The next time you execute the run script, the site metadata table will be repopulated, this time including your new network.
+You only need to do this once.
+So, after you've run the script and added your new network metadata, you should set the RELOAD_METADATA flag to F.

-The next step is to modify the aqProject.csh script located in $AMETBASE/scripts\_db/aqExample directory.
+The next step is to further modify the aqProject.csh script.
 Open the aqProject.csh script and move to the section containing the flags for the networks to include in the analysis.
 Here you will add your network to the list of network to process using the same formatting as an existing network per the example below.

 setenv NEWAQNET T